 1. Introduction

-Autosomal Dominant Hypercholesterolemia (ADH) is a major cause of premature atherosclerosis with a risk 13 times higher than all other coronary heart disease (CHD) risk factors [1].
-ADH is characterized by a selective increase in circulating low density lipoproteins (LDL) due to reduced catabolism [2].
-This high level of LDL-cholesterol (LDL-C) in plasma since birth gives rise to tendon and skin xanthomas, arcus cornea, and vascular deposits leading to premature CHD and death [3].
-ADH is one of the most frequent monogenic disease with a prevalence of 1 in 313 according to a recent meta-analysis [4].
-The main ADH genes are LDLR encoding the LDL receptor, APOB encoding the apolipoprotein B, the LDL protein ligand of the LDL receptor, PCSK9 encoding the proprotein convertase subtilisin/kexin type 9 which enhances the intracellular degradation of the LDL receptor [5].
-The respective contribution of each of these 3 ADH-genes in 2054 [6] French ADH patients is: LDLR 52%, APOB 3%, PCSK9 1%, and 44% of the probands remains with no ADH-mutation identified.
-And a polygenic origin may be suggested in 36% of the nonmutated patients [6,7].
-These observations give evidence for the existence of a greater level of genetic heterogeneity in ADH and the involvement of yet unknown genes[8].
-In search of these new ADH-genes, a large French family with ADH associated with the p.Leu167del mutation in APOE gene was described, revealing APOE as the fourth ADH-gene [9].
-The study of 229 French ADH patients showed that 1.3% of likely pathogenic APOE variants indicating that the APOE gene significantly contributes to ADH [10].
-Most ADH patients are treated with high-dose statins with an established efficiency for heterozygous carriers of mutations in LDLR, APOB and PCSK9 [11].
-And APOE p.Leu167del carriers are better responders to statins (with or without ezetimibe) than ADH subjects with a LDLR mutation [12].
+Autosomal dominant hypercholesterolemia (ADH) is a major cause of premature atherosclerosis with a risk factor 13 times greater than all other coronary heart diseases (CHD) [1].
+ADH is characterized by a selective increase in circulating low-density lipoproteins (LDL) due to reduced catabolism [2].
+This increased level of LDL-cholesterol (LDL-C) in plasma at birth gives rise to tendon and skin xanthomas, arcus cornea and vascular deposits leading to premature CHD and death [3].
+ADH is one of the most frequent monogenic diseases with a prevalence of one in 313 according to a recent meta-analysis [4].
+The main ADH-related genes are the LDL receptor (LDLR), apolipoprotein B (APOB) which is the LDL receptor protein-ligand, and proprotein convertase subtilisin/kexin type 9 (PCSK9) which enhances the intracellular degradation of LDL receptor [5].
+The respective contributions of these three ADH-genes in 2,054 [6] French ADH patients are: LDLR 52%, APOB 3%, PCSK9 1%, whereas the remaining 44% of the probands had no associated ADH-mutation.
+A polygenic origin is suggested in 36% of non-mutated patients [6,7].
+These observations give evidence for a greater level of genetic heterogeneity in ADH and the involvement of unknown genes[8].
+In search of these new ADH-related genes, a large ADH-affected French family with the APOE p.Leu167del mutation revealed it to be the fourth ADH-related gene [9].
+The study of 229 French ADH patients showed 1.3% likely pathogenic APOE variants indicating that the APOE gene significantly contributes to ADH [10].
+Most ADH patients are treated with high-dose statins with an established efficiency for heterozygous carriers of LDLR, APOB, and PCSK9 mutations [11].
+In these cases, APOE p.Leu167del carriers respond better to statins with or without ezetimibe than ADH subjects with a LDLR mutation [12].

-Familial combined hyperlipidemia (FCHL) is a common disorder of lipid metabolism which leads to elevated levels of VLDL, LDL, or both in plasma, leading to a mixed hyperlipidemia with both high total-cholesterol and triglycerides levels.
-FCHL occurs in up to 1-3% of the general population and may account for one third to one half of familial causes of early CHD [13].
-The phenotype of FCHL is highly variable among family members, depending on genetic and environmental factors, and may presents as mixed hyperlipidemia, isolated hypercholesterolemia, hypertriglyceridemia, or as a normal serum lipid profile in combination with abnormally elevated levels of ApoB.
+Familial combined hyperlipidemia (FCHL) is a common disorder of lipid metabolism that leads to elevated levels of very low-density lipoprotein (VLDL), low-density lipoprotein (LDL) or both in the plasma, leading to mixed hyperlipidemia with increased total cholesterol and triglyceride levels.
+FCHL occurs in up to 1 to 3% of the general population and may account for one-third to one-half of familial causes of early CHD [13].
+The phenotype of FCHL is highly variable among family members depending on genetic and environmental factors and may present itself as mixed hyperlipidemia, isolated hypercholesterolemia, and hypertriglyceridemia.
+The phenotype may also present itself as a normal serum lipid profile in combination with abnormally elevated levels of ApoB.
 FCHL is genetically complex with reduced penetrance.
 Most cases of FCHL are considered polygenic [13], and several genes are described in FCHL [14].
 LDLR gene mutations are reported in 19.6% of FCHL patients [15].
-Some of these mutations are identified as ADH-causes indicating that ADH patients with hypertriglyceridemia may be misdiagnosed with FCHL [15].
+Some of these mutations are identified as causal to ADH indicating that ADH patients with hypertriglyceridemia may be misdiagnosed with FCHL [15].
 Thus, there is a phenotypic and genetic overlap between ADH and FCHL.
-Variants in APOE gene are also reported in FCHL and responsible for 3.5% of FCHL cases in a Spanish population, out of which 1.4% are carriers of the p.Leu167del variant [16].
+Variants in APOE are also reported in FCHL and are responsible for 3.5% of FCHL cases in a Spanish population, of which 1.4% are carriers of the APOE p.Leu167del variant [16].